This page relates to the 2024–27 National Land Transport Programme.

 Responsibility for immediate responses/actions to ensure public safety and restore vital access rests with the approved organisation or NZTA (for its own activities).

-Guidance has been developed to assist approved organisations and NZTA (for its own activities) that sets out the process for applying for funding.
+Guidance has been developed to assist approved organisations and NZTA (for its own activities) and that sets out the process for applying for funding.

 Emergency works funding guide for approved organisations